Most fiction authors struggle to earn income from their writing, let alone make a living!

 Are fiction writers doomed to poverty?

 I’ve worked with hundreds of fiction authors and taught thousands through our online courses for writers.
-Through years of experience as an author, publisher, and book marketing consultant, I’ve seen firsthand why most fiction writers struggle to ever earn any considerable income from their work.
+Through years of experience as an author, publisher, and book marketing consultant, I’ve seen firsthand why most fiction writers struggle to ever earn considerable income from their work.

 The market for fiction books is enormous—there is plenty of demand.